6uhrmittag/taskbutler/README.rst

     .. image:: /_static/feature_grocery.gif

+-  **let GoogleAssistant proactively remind you of due tasks**

+   - Taskbutler can trigger an GoogleAssistant broadcast at the time a task is due.

+     This is an advanced DIY feature!
+It requires a few addOns:
+      - basic knowledge in DIY SmartHome
+      - a GoogleHome device(nest mini, google home)
+      - an RaspberryPi with linux, running 24/7

 Prerequisites and notes
 =======================
 **Taskbutler is not associated or connected with Todoist, Dropbox, Github or Microsoft.**

+**Recommendation:** Taskbutler works best when running on a Linux Server 24/7.
+If you're not into Linux Servers, an RaspberryPi at home works great too.

 1. You'll need a `Todoist <https://todoist.com>`_ premium account
 2. The Dropbox Paper and Github features require a free account at